-There will be three tests and a final exam.
-All notes and the textbook are prohibited from use on exams and on the final exam.
-It is crucial to do well on Tests and Final Exam.
+There will a midterm and a final exam.
+It is crucial to do well on Test and Final Exam.
 Missing any single test or final exam will result in grade F. Very special circumstances will be handled very specially by consultation with the instructor.
 Except for true emergencies, these special cases are arranged in advance with the instructor.